DonghuaLau/hconfig/README.md

+# HConfig
-HConfig is a lib for reading and writing config file, written by C++.
+HConfig is a C++ lib for reading and writing config file.